DiamondLightSource/atip/ioc/SOFT-IOC.rst

     $ export EPICS_CA_SERVER_PORT=6064

-In this terminal you are then free to address the simulator as you would the live machine, either through Pytac or by directly accessing the PVs.
+In this new terminal you are then free to address the simulator as you would the live machine, either through Pytac or by directly accessing the PVs.

 Feedback Records:
 -----------------